 Classes taken within the pass/fail system factor differently into your GPA.
 A passing grade does not change your grade point average, but keep in mind that a failing grade can mean a big drop in GPA.

 The Drawbacks of Taking Classes Pass/Fail

-While pass/fail classes offer several major benefits, they also come with some significant drawbacks.
-At some schools, a failing grade equals a zero toward your GPA, which hurts your GPA more than getting a D in a letter grade class.
+While pass/fail classes offer several benefits, they also come with significant drawbacks.
+At some schools, a failing grade equals a zero toward your GPA, which hurts your GPA more than getting a D in a letter-grade class.

 Colleges also limit how many pass/fail classes students can take.
 For example, most schools do not let undergraduates take courses in their major on a pass or fail basis.
 Similarly, credits from pass/fail classes might not count toward your minor or your general education requirements.

 The standard to pass the class also varies depending on the professor.
 A pass/fail class doesn't mean you can skip assignments or miss class — in many classes, attendance and participation still factor into final grades.
 Some instructors also require students to complete every exam or paper to pass the class.